Three ideas to generate new business from existing clients

 Clients are often not just looking to protect their legacy.
 Many want to ensure that their beneficiaries have strategies in place to make best use of it.

-According to new research by Openwork, 63% of parents and grandparents want some form of influence over how their beneficiaries spend their inheritance.
+According to research by Openwork, 63% of parents and grandparents want some form of influence over how their beneficiaries spend their inheritance.
 For example, a quarter of those questioned want to ensure that their grandchildren benefit from their assets.

 This desire to have a say on the long-term impact of their legacy means that many clients want more control in the later life planning process.

-The Stellar Growth Inheritance Tax Service gives your clients this control by allowing them to earmark assets for each beneficiary.
+An investment in Business Relief qualifying assets can give your clients this control by allowing them to earmark assets for each beneficiary.

 This offers your clients control over their estate.
 Multiple beneficiaries are considered individually whilst still protecting the client’s legacy from Inheritance Tax.